tadahmen/user-login/README.md

 # ProjectName
 Simple login page.
-It can be visited on: http://user-login.bitballoon.com/ To login            username: Janneke
+It can be visited on: http://user-login.bitballoon.com/

+You can login with:
+username: Janneke
 password: May1985

 I made an html form with input fields for username and for password, both with placeholder text describing what should be in the field.